ImDarkTom/DP-Project/README.md

 - `matplotlib` for visualising data insights.
 - `numpy` for correlation lines in charts.
 - `tk` to enable interactive GUI for matplotlib.
+- `scikit-learn` for linear regression models used for predictions.

 ## Downloading